 In terms of runtime, Rhino only takes a few MBs of FLASH.
 It runs in real-time, consuming only a single-digit percentage

 of one CPU core.
 It even runs on

 Raspberry Pi Zero.

 You want to transcribe speech to text in an open domain. i.e. users can say whatever they want.
 Then you need a

-Picovoice Leopard and Cheetah Speech-to-Text engines run on
+Picovoice Leopard Speech-to-Text and Cheetah Streaming Speech-to-Text engines run on

 IBM Watson Speech-to-Text,